 … checks to see if any .go file that is about to be committed needs to be passed through the standard Go source code formatting tool gofmt.
 By exiting with a non-zero status, the script effectively prevents the commit from being applied to the repository.

-Ans: You are expected to tell the difference between a “working directory” and “bare repository.”
+Ans: You are expected to distinguish between a “working directory” and a “bare repository.”

 A “bare” repository contains the version control information and no working files (no tree), and it doesn’t contain the special.
 Git sub-directory.
 Instead, it contains all the contents of the .git sub-directory directly in the main directory itself, whereas the working directory consists of: